thuijskens/MSc-projects/README.md

 # MSc-projects
-R code for projects completed as part of the MSc course
+R code for projects completed as part of the MSc in Applied Statistics.

-This repository consists of a number of R code files for each project completed for my current MSc.
+This repository consists of a number of R code files for each project completed for my current MSc course.